Print

 Description

-This is Mom’s recipe and she made/makes these every Valentine’s and Halloween – in the appropriate shapes of course – usually in sandwich style with a bit of icing in between.
+This is Mom’s recipe and she made/makes these every Valentine’s and Halloween – in the appropriate shapes of course.
 The girls and I made some yesterday so that we could decorate them with their friend Brenna this morning, and then take them to school for the big Christmas Party.
 The icing that follows is Kyla’s recipe and it’s easy to work with (piping, spreading) and dries firmly but not too hard (it was also very easy to color).

 Ingredients